arquivo/arquivo404/README.md

 Arquivo404 automatically fixes links to broken URLs.

-If a broken URL on a given website was web-archived by [Arquivo.pt](https://arquivo.pt/?l=en), the arquivo404 script will generate a customizable message containing a link to its oldest web-archived version (memento).
-If the URL was not web-archived, then no message is presented.
+If a broken URL on a given website was web-archived by [Arquivo.pt](https://arquivo.pt/?l=en), the arquivo404 script will generate a customizable message containing a link to its web-archived version (memento).
+By default the oldest memento.
+If the URL was not web-archived, then the message is not presented.

-It uses the [Arquivo.pt Memento API](https://github.com/arquivo/pwa-technologies/wiki/Memento--API) to search for the oldest web-archived version of the broken URL.
+It uses the [Arquivo.pt Memento API](https://github.com/arquivo/pwa-technologies/wiki/Memento--API) to search for web-archived versions of the broken URL.

 Other web archives that support the [Memento protocol (rfc 7089)](https://datatracker.ietf.org/doc/html/rfc7089) can be added.